ma-lacroix/joshea/README.md

 Python, maybe something else eventually

 ##### Backend:
 Flask, maybe some AWS database and some hosting service that can run Flask applications

+###### Last updated: 2025-02-19 21:18:00